Jedite/UnsupervisedSnakeGame/README.md

 # UnsupervisedSnakeGame

-Created a Tensorflow model to make snake learn how to play its own game.
+Created a Tensorflow model to make the snake learn how to play its own game.